 - Food Science Technician

-In the United States, there were 27,500 jobs for Food Science Technician in 2016.
+In 2016, there was an estimated number of 27,500 jobs in the United States for Food Science Technician.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Food Science Technician by 2026.
-There will be an estimated 3,000 positions for Food Science Technician per year.
+The BLS estimates 3,000 yearly job openings in this field.

 The states with the most job growth for Food Science Technician are Nevada, Utah, and Idaho.
 Watch out if you plan on working in Maine, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.

 Average Food Science Technicians Salary

 The salary for Food Science Technicians ranges between about $26,980 and $64,020 a year.

 Food Science Technicians who work in New Jersey, Massachusetts, or New York, make the highest salaries.

 How much do Food Science Technicians make in each U.S. state?